 Under our original product, BLG has been the primary law firm historically used by us and our Association clients for collections and other legal services, and although we believe that we will increasingly rely on other law firms, we anticipate that we will predominately rely on BLG for the foreseeable future.
-BLG's legal fees have historically been charged at flat rates for various activities in the collection process, with such fees (exclusive of reimbursed costs) typically ranging from \$250 to \$2,500 per Account.
-On April 15, 2015, we entered into a formal Legal Services Agreement with BLG whereby we agreed to advance collection costs and guaranteed that BLG will receive a minimum legal fee of \$700 for each delinquent unit owner from whom a collection event has occurred and from whom BLG recovers no legal fees.
+BLG's legal fees have historically been charged at flat rates for various activities in the collection process, with such fees (exclusive of reimbursed costs) typically ranging from \$50 to \$2,500 per Account.
+On April 15, 2015, we entered into a formal Services Agreement with BLG whereby we agreed to advance collection costs and guaranteed that

+BLG will receive a minimum legal fee of \$700 for each delinquent unit where a collection event has occurred and BLG recovers no legal fees from the delinquent unit owner.
 Although BLG's fees are paid by Associations from the collection proceeds paid by delinquent owners, we will be responsible for paying the \$700 minimum fee when applicable.
 We currently expect that our relationship and each of our Association's relationship with other law firms will be upon similar terms.
 Under our New Neighbor Guaranty program and our other future products, we anticipate that legal fees will generally be calculated in the same manner.
 The law firms engaged by us are also entitled to also receive reimbursement for collection costs expended by them.

 Carollinn Gould, Mr. Rodgers' wife and a director nominee and executive officer of our company, will continue to serve as general manager of BLG upon the completion of this offering and receive a salary from BLG.
-Mr. Rodgers will receive no direct compensation from BLG following this offering, provided that BLG will be obligated to pay the above-described promissory note in redemption of his interest in BLG, and upon the completion of this offering, our company will lend to BLG the funds sufficient to pay such promissory note.
-Such loan to BLG will bear interest at 8% per annum and will be repaid in 60 monthly installments.
+Ms. Gould is an at-will employee receiving \$150,000 in annual compensation from BLG, and she is anticipated to receive the same salary from BLG for the foreseeable future.
+Mr. Rodgers will receive no direct compensation from BLG following this offering.
 Our company and BLG's offices occupy a single office suite in Tampa, Florida, and are co-tenants under the lease for such offices, with rent being split between BLG and our company based on the relative square feet used by them.

 We believe that, following our initial public offering, our business will continue to depend on, and require the services of, BLG and other law firms.
 Although we utilize our proprietary software and in-house staff to track, monitor, and direct the collection of our Accounts, we depend upon third-party law firms to perform the actual collection work, and these law firms are required to use our software platform for such purpose.
 As our business expands, we will likely need to rely on law firms other than BLG, particularly in other states, in order to conduct our business.
-There is no assurance that BLG or such other law firms will continue to provide services to our company or will continue to provide services on the terms we currently have with BLG, and BLG has the right to terminate its Legal Services Agreement with us at any time.
-In addition, we do not have a perfected security interest in the amounts that BLG or other law firms collect on behalf of Associations and that will become payable to us under the applicable Association contract, which means that if BLG or the other law firm became insolvent or subject to a bankruptcy action, we would not have a priority claim to such assets.
-See "Risk Factors-Insolvency of BLG could have a material adverse effect on our financial condition, results of operations and cash flows."
+There is no assurance that BLG or such other law firms will continue to provide services to our company or will continue to provide services on the terms we currently have with BLG, and BLG has the right to terminate its Services Agreement with us at any time.
+In addition, we do not have a perfected security interest in the amounts that BLG or other law firms collect on behalf of Associations and that will become payable to us under the applicable Association contract, which means that if BLG or any other law firm we utilize became insolvent or subject to a bankruptcy action, we would not have a priority claim to such assets.
+See "Risk Factors -Insolvency of BLG could have a material adverse effect on our financial condition, results of operations and cash flows."